mmistakes/minimal-mistakes/_posts/2017-05-25-code-coverage.md

 Now run your test:

-I have a little bash function to run tests, if I want to change the test to run I just have to change the `CTEST_ARGS` variable, for example: `export CTEST_ARGS='-R FrequencyBandPass -V'`.
+I have a little bash script to run itk tests, if I want to change the test to run I just have to change the `CTEST_ARGS` variable, for example: `export CTEST_ARGS='-R FrequencyBandPass -V'`.

 ```bash
 export CTEST_ARGS='-L IsotropicWavelet'